mpetrovich/stylemark/README.md

     bodyTag: (optional) <body> tag to use for each rendered example; defaults to "<body>"
     headHtml: (optional) HTML to insert before the closing </head> tag for each rendered example
     bodyHtml: (optional) HTML template of the example; the example's HTML content will be inserted in place of "{html}"

+angularjs: (optional) boolean.
+Support is added by default, if you do not use angular set to false to omit the script.
+react: (optional) boolean.
+Support is added by default, if you do not use react set to false to omit the script.
+ember: (optional) boolean.
+Support is added by default, if you do not use ember set to false to omit the script.

 webpackAppPath: For Webpack apps (esp.
 React, Angular, etc.), this is the `output.library` value in your webpack config
 emberAppName: For Ember apps, this is the name of the Ember app exported to the window object